Chapter 16 Mox rocks

 }

-convert_order_to_order_response/1 function public(and moving them up in the module, so they are next to other public functions):
+convert_order_to_order_response/1 functions public(and moving them up in the module, so they are next to other public functions):

 # /apps/binance_mock/lib/binance_mock.ex